jansenm/mj-inventory/README.md

 ### Using the project

 There are currently two usages implemented in mj inventory.
-The implementation aims currently to be 100% reclass compatible making is possible to continue using reclass and just use the graphical interface for enhanced insight into the inventory.
+The implementation aims currently to be 100% reclass compatible making it possible to continue using reclass and just use the graphical interface for enhanced insight into the inventory.

 ### Graphical User Interface

-The graphical interface gives some insight into the repo.
+The graphical user interface gives some insight into the repo.
 It shows the inheritance chain and all intermediate states of it, the values before and after interpolation plus all encountered errors.

 ```shell
 # Start the phoenix app with a given repository